 - One study estimated that, in 2012, there were 75 cannabis-attributed crash deaths in Canada.
-(Source: The Impact of Cannabis on Road Safety in the Canadian Provinces: Estimates of Collisions, Casualties and Costs in 2012.
-A. Wettlaufer et al., (Ottawa: Canadian Centre on Substance Abuse, 2016), at 13.
+(Source: Estimating the Harms and Costs of Cannabis-Attributable Collisions in the Canadian Provinces.
+A. Wettlaufer et al.

 - Another study estimated that there were between 89 and 267 cannabis-related crash deaths in 2010.
 (Source: Crude estimates of cannabis-attributed mortality and morbidity in Canada – implications for public health focused intervention priorities (2015) B. Fischer et al., 10 Journal of Public Health 1, at 2.

 Rates of driving after cannabis use and related crash deaths and injuries may have increased in the last several years, as a result of rising usage rates of medical and recreational cannabis.
 The experience in Colorado and Washington, following the legalization of cannabis, also suggest an increased crash risk.